biothings/myvariant.info/docs/doc/variant_query_service.rst

 """"""
     Optional, a single field or comma-separated fields to return facets, for example, "facets=cadd", "facets=cadd,dbsnp.vartype".
 See `examples of faceted queries here <#faceted-queries>`_.

+facet_size
+""""""""""
+    Optional, an integer (1 <= **facet_size <= 1000) that specifies how many buckets to return in a faceted query.

 callback
 """"""""
     Optional, you can pass a "**callback**" parameter to make a `JSONP <http://ajaxian.com/archives/jsonp-json-with-padding>`_ call.

+dotfield
+""""""""
+    Optional, can be used to control the format of the returned variant object.
+If "dotfield" is true, the returned data object is returned flattened (no nested objects) using dotfield notation for key names.
+Default: false.

 email
 """"""